 In Thailand and China, type 304 stainless steel is used in the production of our ECOlunchbox Oval and Blue Water Bento lunchboxes.
 Also known as 18/8, this high-quality and food-safe steel has at least 18% chromium and 8% nickel.
 Our other lunchboxes, including the Three-in-One, Solo Cube, Solo Rectangle and snack containers, are made in India from type 201 steel containing 17 to 19% chromium and 4 to 6% nickel.

 Steel types vary by country of origin, so ECOlunchbox has chosen to use two different types of stainless steel in its products.

 Both of these materials used in the fabrication of ECOlunchbox’s lunchboxes are third-party tested for purity and corrosion resistance.
 An adequate percentage of chromium is important when selecting a stainless steel since this element creates corrosion resistance.
 We also test to safeguard against lead and other hard metals that could be unsafe.
 Stainless steel is available with various metallic compositions.
 Regardless of the type of steel used, to maintain stainless steel for longtime use, proper cleaning and care is necessary.

 ECOlunchbox values labor standards and has researched each of the factories where our products are produced to ensure that practices are fair, safe and equitable for the people involved in making our products.
-Children do not work in the factories where our products are produced.
+Our manufacturer partners sign a code of conduct ensuring that children do not work in the factories where our products are produced.